/Skills Bootcamp in User Experience/User Interface Design (UI/UX) - December 2022

 • Job interviews

-Week 11 onwards: Sign posting to jobs and employability guidance
+Week 13 onwards (up to 6 months): Signposting to jobs and employability guidance

 Visit this course